youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 Not a huge speedup nominally, but noticeable.
 I suspect it will be exponentially more pronounced and impactful as the site grows in size.

+= Next steps

+I believe it should be possible to build the pages in parallel too.
+In particular, the biggest speed bottleneck now is calling the Typst compiler itself to build the documents.
+With a slight architectural refactor, it should be possible to build every intermediate artifact in parallel first (that is, compile every page to Typst's raw #smallcaps[html]), and then sequentially read each artifact and embed it into the site template.
+In theory it should be possible to parallelize the second step, but I'm afraid of hard to debug IO issues.
+Anyhow 90% of the speedup should come from parallelizing the Typst build step.

+I actually already made some progress on this already.
+Originally the behavior during the build phase was to build a #smallcaps[html] file in an auxiliary directory, read it, then purge it.
+Therefore every single page built required the directory to be purged.
+Because the directory structure is flat, if you have e.g. routes `/index.html` and `/cv/index.html`), they'll end up with the same filename and possibly overwrite each other, a dangerous race condition.
+This obviously wouldn't work in parallel, so I introduced `fastuuid` to attach a #smallcaps[uuid] to the filename of each artifact.

+All that's left to do is make it so all of these artifacts are built first, then read separately.
+Then it would be trivial to parallelize with `rayon`.